crb912/crb912.github.io/_posts/2021-03-15-move-semantics.md

 Figure 3. **Performance of the copy assingnment**.
 The slope of the lines indicates the number of clock cycles per elements.
 (CPE)

 move assginment:

 ![move assignment](https://i.loli.net/2021/03/15/bThOG85ZEU2rASc.png  "github")

-Figure 4. **Performance of the move assingnment.** No matter how many elements of the Vector, can by approximated by the equations: cycles = 1,
+Figure 4. **Performance of the move assingnment.** No matter how many elements of the Vector, CPU cycles can by approximated by the equations: cycles = 1,

 This's why we love move semantics: less memory usage and fewer copy operations，thereby leading to less CPU cycles.